madbag/madbag/README.md

 Hi!
 My name is Madhushree ✌🏽
 ========================================================================================================================================

-🌍  I am a Full Stack Developer based in Berlin, Germany.
-Earlier, I was an Educator and now I am navigating through the field of technology.
+🌍  I am a Developer based in Berlin, Germany.
+Earlier, I was an Educator in India and now I am navigating through the field of technology and understanding different tech stacks.
 <br/>

 ### Skills